jafl/jx_application_framework/programs/code_crusader/README.md

 ### When I try to use CVS or SVN, it hangs because ssh cannot ask for my password.
 What can I do about this?

 First, set the environment variable `SSH_ASKPASS` to point to an AskPass program, like `/usr/libexec/openssh/x11-ssh-askpass`, `/usr/libexec/openssh/gnome-ssh-askpass`, or [`nps-ssh-askpass`](http://sourceforge.net/p/nps-ssh-askpass/).
 Then kill the terminal, if any, from which you ran Code Crusader.
-This will force SSH to run the AskPass program to get your password.  [`nps-ssh-askpass`](http://sourceforge.net/p/nps-ssh-askpass/) has the advantage that it runs on Linux, Mac OS X, and Cygwin.
+This will force SSH to run the AskPass program to get your password.  [`nps-ssh-askpass`](http://sourceforge.net/p/nps-ssh-askpass/) has the advantage that it runs on Linux, MacOS, and Cygwin.

 C++ class tree